mucahitkayadan/eu-lens/documentation.md

-# EU-Lens Project Documentation
+# Caral Project Documentation

 ## Project Overview
-EU-Lens is a Next.js application that provides an AI-powered legal assistant specialized in EU law.
+Caral is a Next.js application that provides an AI-powered legal assistant specialized in EU law.
 The application uses OpenAI's GPT-4 for natural language processing and Pinecone for vector similarity search to provide accurate responses based on legal documents.

 ## Technical Stack
 - Next.js 14.1.0